swiftly-solution/swiftly/README.md

 ### Credits

 I've used the Schema System and the base SDK classes fields provided by [CS2Fixes](https://github.com/Source2ZE/CS2Fixes).
 The rest of SDK fields were provided by [Source2SDK](https://github.com/neverlosecc/source2sdk/tree/cs2/sdk).
+Thanks to the [Source2ZE](https://github.com/Source2ZE) team for providing the code for Addons Manager in Swiftly.

 ---